-The Delta Statement, a newspaper published by the students of Delta State University, is designed both to record the life of the University and to afford training for students interested in the principles of journalism.
+The Delta Statement, a newspaper published by the students of Delta State University, is designed to record the life of the University and to provide students experience in journalism.

 The Broom, University yearbook, is representative of the student body and presents a cross-section of the life of students and faculty on the Delta State University campus.